adela320/adela320/README.md

 # Hello 👋

 My name is Adela.
-I'm an undergraduate student at Universitatea Politehnica Timișoara, studying **Computer and Information Technology**.
+I am an undergraduate student at Politehnica University of Timișoara, studying Computer and Information Technology.

 ## 💻 Languages
 - C